 It is PCM TRIALS’ policy to have our CMRNs visit the CDC’s website regarding travel to determine if they should alter any travel plans. https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html If they have travelled out of the country in the past 14 days, they are asked to follow the CDC guidelines for risk assessment and prevention activities and inform their Project Manager of any limitations to their ability to perform their duties safely.

 PCM TRIALS will continue to conduct home visits during the COVID-19 outbreak, as long as there are no geographic restrictions imposed by the CDC.
-If a trial subject feels that they may have been exposed to the coronavirus, they should contact the site directly and follow their instructions.
-Sites may refer trial participants to PCM TRIALS for home visits if travelling to the site will increase the trial subject’s risk of exposure to the coronavirus.
+If a trial study participant feels that they may have been exposed to the coronavirus, they should contact the site directly and follow their instructions.
+Sites may refer trial participants to PCM TRIALS for home visits if travelling to the site will increase the trial study participant’s risk of exposure to the coronavirus.

 Please contact your PCM TRIALS Project Manager if you have any additional questions or concerns.